The consequences of unsustainable touristic growth in rural and urban tourism hotspots

 - Congestion and overcrowding (Roads): Although there are a few roads in Venice, buses and coaches still arrive carrying large numbers of tourists.
 This causes traffic and delays for locals who have to go to work.

-- Tourist Pigeon culture: Tourists are notorious for feeding pigeons around the St Marks square.
+- Tourist Pigeon culture: Tourists are notorious for feeding pigeons around St Marks square.
 This has encouraged a lot of pigeons to visit the square.
-Unfortunately, their acidic droppings is damaging the brickwork and marble.
+Unfortunately, the acidic droppings of the birds damage the brickwork and marble.
 They also peck at nooks and crevices on buildings, thereby destroying the architectural and cultural heritage of the city.

 Possible management strategies to increase site resilience or carrying capacity of Venice

-- Venice cruise ship size limit: Since 2014 the number of cruise ships was cut by 20% and ships of more than 96,000 tonnes were banned from the city center.
-Large cruise ships are only allowed to enter Venice through the West end, therefore they don’t block the view of the city center and the city’s beauty can still be admired by all.
+- Venice cruise ship size limit: Since 2014 the number of cruise ships was cut by 20% and ships of more than 96,000 tonnes were banned from the city centre.
+Large cruise ships are only allowed to enter Venice through the West end, therefore they don’t block the view of the city centre and the city’s beauty can still be admired by all.

-- To reduce congestion on roads and canals during peak seasons there transport routes will become one ways.
+- To reduce congestion on roads and canals during peak seasons the transport routes will become one-way.

 - The lagoon city banned vendors who sold grain to tourists wanting to feed the birds.